SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Introduction

 \section{Introduction}

-Scientific discovery and the communication of its findings are fundamental to advancing knowledge, yet both processes are often constrained by researchers' limited resources, such as background knowledge or time.
-Historically, research has focused on automating the discovery process to accelerate the generation of knowledge~\cite{lenat1977math,lenat1983am,buchanan1978dendral}.
-More recently, the emergence of AI-driven approaches in science has gained significant attention, driving applications in research automation, including hypothesis generation~\cite{merchant2023scaling, pyzer-Knapps2022accelerating, meincke2023llm-idea-gen} and experimental design~\cite{szymanski2023auto-lab, baek2024research-agent}.
+Scientific discovery and communication of its findings are fundamental to advancing knowledge, yet both are often constrained by researchers' limited resources, such as background knowledge or time.
+Historically, research has focused on automating the discovery process to accelerate knowledge generation~\cite{lenat1977math,lenat1983am,buchanan1978dendral}.
+More recently, the emergence of AI-driven approaches in science has gained significant attention, driving applications in research automation, including hypothesis generation~\cite{merchant2023scaling, pyzer-Knapps2022accelerating, meincke2023llm-idea-gen} and experimental design~\cite{szymanski2023auto-lab, baek2025research-agent}.
 While scientific discovery progresses through automation, communicating research findings remains an equally critical challenge.
-Recent advancements in AI-assisted paper writing~\cite{wen2024overleafcopilot, lu2024ai-scientist} and automated presentation material generation~\cite{fu2022doc2ppt, tanaka2024sci-post-layout, rodriguez2023fig-gen} have improved the efficiency of scientific communication.
-However, effectively conveying complex research ideas in a visually intuitive manner is still an area that requires further development.
+Recent advancements in AI-assisted paper writing~\cite{wen2024overleafcopilot, lu2024ai-scientist} and presentation material generation~\cite{fu2022doc2ppt, pang2025paper2poster} have improved the efficiency of scientific communication.
+However, effectively conveying complex research ideas visually remains an open challenge.

-Graphical Abstracts (GAs) have emerged as a crucial tool for visually summarizing key findings of scientific papers.
-Their use has been shown to enhance the Altmetric Attention Score (AAS)~\cite{huang2018the-effect, kunze2021infographics, bennett2023ga} and increase engagement when attached to research articles shared on social media~\cite{ibrahim2017va, chapman2019randomizad, hoffberg2020beyond, kunze2021infographics}.
-In recent years, researchers frequently use visual materials such as \textit{Figure 1} or teaser images (large, full-width figures prominently placed before the abstract) as de facto GAs, even in cases where a formal GA is not adopted.
+Graphical Abstracts (GAs) have emerged as a crucial tool for visually communicating key findings of scientific papers.
+Here, we define GAs as journal-hosted visual summaries submitted alongside papers, distinguishing them from in-paper figures.
+In recent years, researchers frequently use teasers (\textit{Figure~1}, prominently displayed, often full-width, on or near the first page and cited in the \textit{Introduction}) as de facto GAs, even in cases where a formal GA is not adopted.
+They contribute to greater online impact~\cite{bennett2023ga}.
 Despite this growing trend, methodologies for effectively designing and utilizing such visual materials remain underdeveloped.
-Furthermore, creating compelling GAs requires advanced skills in visualizing key contributions~\cite{lee2023ga, jeyaraman2023ga, jeyaraman2023attract}, posing a challenge for many researchers.
+Furthermore, creating compelling GAs requires advanced skills in visualizing key contributions~\cite{lee2023ga, jeyaraman2023attract}, which is challenging for many researchers.